-&lt;sup>4 With this specification the burden of transport costs is on consumers, so that the present is a shopping model.
-Our results, however, do not change if firms pay per unit transport costs in order to deliver the good to customers (shipping model).
+$^{5}$ With this specification the burden of transport costs is on consumers, such that the present is a shopping model.
+Our results, however, do not change if firms pay per unit transport costs to deliver the good to customers (shipping model).
 Calculations are available upon request.

-&lt;sup>5By anticipating an equilibrium argument, we assume that qualities are different at an equilibrium with two active firms in order to avoid price competition with an homogeneous good.
-See Section 3 and the Appendices for a detailed proof.
+$^{6}$ By anticipating an equilibrium argument, we assume that qualities are different at an equilibrium with two active firms to avoid price competition with a homogeneous good.
+See Section 3 and Appendices A-D for a detailed proof.